-The IRB Standard Operating Procedures (SOPs) shall not be in conflict with 45 CFR Part 46, or other applicable Federal, State, local law or regulations, or university policy and shall be changed as may be necessary to eliminate any conflict.
+The IRB Standard Operating Procedures (SOPs) shall not be in conflict with 45 CFR Part 46, or other applicable Federal, State, or local law or regulations, and shall be changed as may be necessary to eliminate any conflict.

 B. Review of IRB Standard Operating Procedures